Pencilfish: Complete Care Guide (Nannostomus spp.)

 • Unique Traits: Lateral black stripes with bluish-white to red gradient

-Although these Peruvian fish might not be purple, they are one of the larger pencil fish species that can be used to fill up a planted aquarium with intense coloration.
+Although these Peruvian fish might not be purple, they are one of the larger pencil fish species that is used to fill up a planted aquarium with intense coloration.

 Final Thoughts